prakhar1989/csds-material/README.md

 Time taken: 0.161 seconds
 ```

 Press `Ctrl-D` to exit from the Hive console.
 So we created the `test_tables` above, but the first command failed because we didn't provide any schema.
+Every table that you wish to create must have a schema.
+In the subsequent command, we provide a dummy column name - `some_text` of the `STRING` type to make the command succeed.
+Once the table is created, `SHOW TABLES` correctly lists our table.
+However, since our table has no data, the `select` query returns a blank list.

 Now we know how to create a table in Hive, we'll create a table and add real data.
 But before we do that, let us inspect the data that we're going to put in.
 This will be required for coming up with a schema for our database.

 ```
 $ head purchases.txt